 “We can’t make any promises, but I assure you we’ll do whatever we can.”
 He explained.
 Nora was unsure of how to react to such a vague response and found herself unable to form any words.

 “Even so, given the circumstances and the severity of Ms. Williams’ condition, I would suggest to be prepared for anything.
 We will be transferring her to another room to continue monitoring her condition once we are certain that she’s out of the clear.
-At the moment the patient is currently within a comatose state and as such won’t be able to hear you, but...
+At the moment the patient is currently within a medically induced coma and as such won’t be able to hear you, but...
 I suggest that if you have anything left unsaid, it would be best to do so now,” he relayed before quietly excusing himself.

 Elliot paled, as did Nathan.
 Felix on the other hand had fallen into a similar state of shock.
 Diana’s vision darkened and she swayed, slowly falling onto her seat, tears streaming down her cheeks once more.
 Nora was the last to react, rushing away from the waiting area into a random hallway, desperately trying to control her emotions.

 The trembling of her hands only seemed to increase by the second.
 Nora was nerve wrecked to the point that she was unable to accurately pinpoint what she was feeling at the moment.
-But if she were to guess it would be anger, confusion, and above frustration.
+But if she were to guess it would be anger, confusion, and above all frustration.
 Nora was beyond furious at the circumstances that led to one of the few people that she cared for to be lying on the brink of death.
 No one was to blame for the events that took place but nevertheless there was still a part of her that couldn’t help but feel that the world was against her having some good in her life.

-Nora had gone through so much and done the impossible to prevent herself from getting hurt this way, to the point that she limited the amount of people who she let in.
-But in the end something always went wrong and someone always ended up getting hurt.
+Nora had gone through so much and done the impossible to prevent herself from getting hurt this way, to the point that she limited the number of people who she let in.
+But in the end, something always went wrong and someone always ended up getting hurt.
 Nora had gone through hard times in the past and would only blame herself whenever things went wrong.
-She had eventually gotten past that and convinced herself that it was impossible, even absurd, for her to be at fault for such things that were beyond her control.
+She had eventually gotten past that and convinced herself that it was impossible, even absurd, for her to be at fault for such things that were clearly beyond her control.

 Nora tucked her trembling hands under her armpits and leaned against a wall.
-She could feel the oncoming of a headache, the bright florescent lighting of the hospital only making her nauseous.
+She could feel the oncoming of a headache, the bright fluorescent lighting of the hospital only making her nauseous.
 Nora had always hated hospitals with a passion since her mother’s passing.
-It made her physically sick to be in a place where so many people died on a regular basis.
+It made her physically ill to be in a place where so many people died on a regular basis.
 Closing her eyes for a moment, Nora clenched her jaw and pushed herself off the wall, her tremors having ceased for the most part.
 Sulking did no good to anyone and it certainly wasn’t going to help the situation.
 Nora decided it was time to return to her distraught friends seeing as she had no choice but to bear with the pain and wait for fate itself to make its next move.

-Her seemingly soft footsteps to any bystanders, were louder than thunder in the deafening silence.
+Her seemingly soft footsteps to any bystanders were louder than thunder in the deafening silence.